 "On broken wings we sought the sky.
 Too bad we never learned to fly."

 Glad to have you here.
 If you're actually bothering to read this piece, then here's some information for you.
-I am a freshman at the university, majoring on English.
+I am a sophomore at the university, majoring on English.
 I enjoy writing and reading fanfiction and my most preferred fandoms are: Lord of the Rings, The Hobbit, Final Fantasy, Supernatural, Game of Thrones, Breaking Bad, Suits, Avengers, Naruto, DBZ, Death Note, Revolution, The Walking Dead, Arrow, The Last of Us and Resident Evil.
 Sleeping and going out are also a couple of my favorite activities.
 I'm also pretty much addicted to frappé.
-Or something.
 My writing doesn't satisfy me in the least, and even though I'm a perfectionist, I'm really lazy when it comes to raking my brain for hours for better story development.
 What can I say?
 I get bored easily.

 When it comes to imagination and inspiration, both can get triggered by the littlest thing possible.
 But while everything sounds so good in my brain, sometimes the paper doesn't do it justice.
 Well, more like I don't do it justice.
 Anyway, I am not particularly reliable concerning updates and stuff of the sort.
 I'm too lazy to be consistent.
 But I try.
 And even though I almost fail everyone who actually wants to read a story of mine, that's just me and I can't help it.
-I write purely on the spur of the moment and only when inspiration strucks me, so that's partly why I suck so much at updating on time.
+I write purely on the spur of the moment and only when inspiration strikes me, so that's partly why I suck so much at updating on time.